Living in Whitby

 Overview

 Whitby sits within Yorkshire and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £258k that is 3% above the Yorkshire average of £251k.
+The local property market is at the entry-level end of the spectrum, with a median price of £230k that is 5% below the Yorkshire average of £242k.
 The area has a low crime rate compared to similar areas.

 Key facts about Whitby